kessiezhang/kessiezhang/README.md

 - ⚡ Fun fact: ...
 -->

 I'm a Data Scientist who is passionate about using programming and data science to better our lives through technology and knowledge sharing.
-Currently, I'm a Data Scientist at Cisco Umbrella helping PMs and executives build a product roadmap through providing customers insights.
+Currently, I'm a Data Scientist at Cisco Security Business Group helping PMs and executives build a product roadmap through providing customers insights.
 In my free time, I enjoy learning new things and share things I've learned through public speaking and blogging.

 Outside of work, I also...

 - 📝 Write about data science, machine learning, and career growth.
 - 👯 Mentor aspiring data scientists.
-- 🌱 I'm currently learning: MLOps, AWS, Javascript, etc..
+- 🌱 I'm currently learning: MLOps, AWS

 Find me around the web 🌎: